 Eric’s practice focuses on appeals, intellectual property litigation, and antitrust litigation.
 He primarily represents technology companies in the consumer electronics, software, aerospace, and biotechnology industries.

-Eric has successfully argued cases before the 9th Circuit and Arizona Court of Appeals.
-The New York Times recently featured Eric’s research on appellate jurisdiction in the D.C.
-Circuit, where he clerked for Judge Douglas H. Ginsburg.
+In his appellate practice, Eric has successfully argued cases before both the 9th Circuit and the Arizona Court of Appeals.
+He coauthors a monthly column in Arizona Attorney magazine covering civil appeals, and the New York Times recently featured his research on appellate jurisdiction in the D.C.
+Circuit.

 Eric has a degree in Physics from Pomona College and a J.D. and M.B.A. from the University of Chicago.
-His educational background gives him a unique perspective on patent and antitrust law, which he uses to understand clients’ products and businesses, as well as the legal landscapes they face.
 As a result of having degrees in science, law, and business, he is as comfortable with technical details and financial data as he is with statutes and regulations.

 He has published widely in these areas, including at SCOTUSblog and in the University of Chicago Law Review, Stanford Technology Law Review, Cornell Journal of Law & Public Policy, and the Journal of Technology Law & Policy.